beynd/blog/curation-vs-search.md

 But, there's still a long way to go, to bring the Internet back to an equilibrium.

 So, is the future of online search looking bleak?
 No, certainly not.
-But, search is the hero the Internet deserves, but not the one it needs right now.
+But, search is the hero the Internet deserves, not the one it needs right now.

 Say hello to curation 👋